Very (Pet Shop Boys album): Background and release

 To date, Very is the Pet Shop Boys' most commercially successful album in the UK; it reached number one on the UK Albums Chart shortly after its release.
 In addition, all singles released from the album entered the top 20 of the UK Singles Chart, including "Go West", which remains one of the duo's highest-charting singles.
-In contrast, however, the album and singles failed to achieve high chart positions on the Billboard Hot 100 in the United States (with the exception of those charting on the dance charts); this was seen partly as a result of the rise of grunge and alternative rock on American radio.
+In the United States, Very debuted at number 20 on the Billboard 200 album chart, an improvement on Behaviour.
+The singles failed to chart on the Billboard Hot 100 but performed better on the dance charts.
+This was seen partly as a result of the rise of grunge and alternative rock on American radio.